aptend/nand2tetris/03/README.md

 # Lessons

 - combinational chips: functional, no state

+    Once given the input in one time cycle, the output can be determined in the same time cycle.

 - sequential chips: be able to maintain state(register) or operate on state(counter)

     **consist of a layer of DFFs sandwithced between optional combinational logic layers**

     DFF introduces an **inherent time delay**: the output at time *t* doesn't depend on itself, but rather on the output at time *t-1*.
-It is safe to form feedback in sequential chips
+It is safe to form feedback loop in sequential chips

+Of course, DFF can be made by combinational chips with loops.
+However, it is recommended to have separated mindsets for combinational and sequential chips.
+The combinational can't be loop connected and their outputs depend on inputs in the current time cycle.
+The sequential can be loop connected and their outputs depend on inputs in the previous time cycle.

 ## Concepts